-Place (tea) cups far away on the table and counter so that children cannot reach them and make children aware of the danger.
+(Tea) cups are placed far away on the table and counter so that children cannot reach them.

-Store matches and lighters in a place where children cannot reach (such as a locked cupboard or drawer).
+Matches and lighters are stored in a place where children cannot reach (such as a cupboard or drawer with a lock).

--In sunny weather we always apply sunscreen to the children
+In sunny weather we always apply sunscreen to the children